IrvingVasquez3/VENDING-MACHINE/README.md

 # VHDL Code Development

 In this section, the codes that compose this project will be described.
+All codes can be founded on the "CODES" folder of this repository.

 ## Main Code